raphael-thibierge/ProgWebServerProject/README.md

 # ProgWebServerProject

-This is a website developed with Emilie Dao ( ) during the first semester of my second year, at Technological University Institute of Computer science in Bordeaux.
+This is a website developed with Emilie Dao ( profil : emiliedao ) during the first semester of my second year, at Technological University Institute of Computer science in Bordeaux.

 We used :
 - PHP 5.6